fivetran/dbt_marketo/README.md

 | [marketo__leads](https://fivetran.github.io/dbt_marketo/#!/model/model.marketo.marketo__leads)           | Each record represents a Marketo lead, enriched with metrics about email performance.                                                          |
 | [marketo__programs](https://fivetran.github.io/dbt_marketo/#!/model/model.marketo.marketo__programs)         | Each record represents a Marketo program, enriched with metrics about email performance.                                                       |

+### Materialized Models
+Each Quickstart transformation job run materializes 40 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?